 We try to counter these things in different ways.
 I don’t think there are many people, particularly in the Western world, that spend their time and energy hunting down their next meal.
 FYI spending time on Trip Advisor looking for the best-rated restaurants in your local town doesn’t count as hunting down a meal.
 So, we try to replicate the energy that we would have expended hunting for that meal by going to the gym.

-It is considered a healthy part of any lifestyle to work out and try to stay in shape in some way.
+Consider a healthy part of any lifestyle to work out and try to stay in shape in some way.
 It does hark back to our past where we as a species didn’t sit behind a desk all day.
-We spent our time outside living, hunting for our food and growing the fruit and vegetables that we would eat.
+We spent our time outside living, hunting for our food, and growing the fruit and vegetables that we would eat.
 This burned up energy and activated the Vagus Nerve to deliver all the benefits that can be felt by the different parts of the parasympathetic nervous system.
-This does deliver some great health benefits.
+And this does deliver some great health benefits.

 But the one element of the parasympathetic nervous system activation that is missing is the connection to the cold.
 The shock of the extreme cold also triggers the system.
 Our ancestors maybe used to jump into ice cold rivers to catch fish, spent time in the frozen wasteland hunting for meat and had to tend to their crops whatever the weather.
-The shock of the cold in these situations triggered the Vagus Nerve and made sure that the body was ready to rest and recuperate after these shocks.
+The shock of the cold in these situations triggered the Vagus Nerve.
+And this made sure that the body was ready to rest and recuperate after these shocks.
 Just the simple act of washing your face in cold water activates the Vagus Nerve.
-Cold water, especially on your face, is something that stimulates the Vagus Nerve and allows your organs to produce all of the things that help keep illnesses away.
+Hence, coldwater especially on your face is something that stimulates the Vagus Nerve and allows your organs to produce all of the things that help keep illnesses away.

 How Does the Vagus Nerve Do This?